SESYNC-ci/gis-abm-lesson/docs/_slides/organize.md

 ## A note about this model ...

-For this exercise we are only focusing on a sample model to bring in the GIS and CSV data into Netlogo, based on these themes above.
+For this exercise we are only focusing on a sample model to bring in the GIS and CSV data into NetLogo, based on these themes above.
 We will not actually model the spread of the disease or be able to support the experiments with this base model.
 However, I encourage you to build upon the model to do this.

 See Dr. Andrew Crooks's work on Ebola